 The only thing that could ruin this dial is too much text, but Marc & Sons kept it balanced, tasteful and minimalistic.
 Thank you for keeping “professional diver III” or “sapphire” (like the previous model) off that stunning dial!

 The bezel is beautifully executed with small polished teeth for grip and a lovely black ceramic bezel insert.
-The numbers on the dial are very crisp with ZERO spill of the phosphorescent paint, maybe because they have been deeply cut out from the ceramic and then filled with paint.
+The numbers on the bezel are very crisp with ZERO spill of the phosphorescent paint, maybe because they have been deeply cut out from the ceramic and then filled with paint.
 This also makes it harder to inadvertently scratch off the paint.

 After a close up inspection, the font they used leaves small details in the form of squared serifs, contrary to the Rolex Submariner that has a more rounded font and “serifs”.
 This bezel is one of the reasons some people think it’s a Rolex from a distance, and perhaps they could have made a more original one.
 What do you think?